-Contact a local designer to get a logo created for your business, however we do have tried and tested designers we can introduce you to as well.
+Contact a local designer to get a logo created for your business, however, we do have tried and tested designers we can introduce you to as well.

-You could engage a local web designer, however we do offer a marketing support service and, for as little as £500 (including VAT), we can do this for you using a pre-designed template, which is optimised to Google.
+You could engage a local web designer, but we do offer a marketing support service and, for as little as £500 (including VAT), we can do this for you using a pre-designed template, which is optimised to Google.
 You would normally expect to pay into the thousands for a website these days.

 As of May 2017, we have started promoting our ARs business to the wider web to any prospective clients wanting to find an independent insurance broker in their area, using our own Find Broker website, so this should start packing a punch on the Google rankings before too long.